clouduboy/workshop/README.md

 Welcome to the Clouduboy ALPHA
 ==============================

-Click `Show` to preview your game, click on `game.js` to edit your game's code!
+Click `Show` to preview your game, click on `games/*.js` to edit view/edit a game's code!

 What is Clouduboy?
 Check the [workshop guide](https://cld.by/workshop).